 Venetian Arsenal

-Large industry
+Large-scale industry

 The conquest of the Aegean Throne and routes to northern Europe became possible thanks to the ships built here.
-The Venetian Arsenal was the main production pole of the pre-industrial era; in fact, it was the first factory in the world.
-The number of employees reached 2000 units during the main production periods, and its total area was 46 hectares.
+The Venetian Arsenal was the main production pole of the pre-industrial era, in fact, it was the first factory in the world.
+The number of employees reached 2,000 units during the main production periods, and its total area was 46 hectares.

 Strategic point

 The Venetian Arsenal was strategically and logistically located in the city.
-The place must be protected from enemy attacks and be easily supplied with wood from Cador forests.
+The place must be protected from enemy attacks and be easily supplied with wood from the Cador forests.
 The first productive installments were nothing more than small shipyards on the side of the old Dock.
-They were increased only at the beginning of the 13th century.
+They were enlarged only at the beginning of the 13th century.

 Enhanced production